 They have smaller hotels, and in some cases even a group as small

 will be filling the entire hotel, or will need

 to be split over two hotels in a town.

 The hotels are not generic

-and are usually converted buildings rather than custom designed
+Some may be converted buildings rather than custom designed as

 They are generally